What is Risk?

 Of course, deciding which street to cross will significantly impact your chance of safely crossing.
 If you cross an autobahn in Germany, your risk of an accident is high, while if you cross a supervised crossing on a small suburban street, you’re likely to make it safely over.

-The latter can be compared to investment risk: choosing which street to cross because not all roads have the same risk.
+The latter can be compared to investment risk: choosing which street to cross because not all roads are the same risk.

-All these factors lower the risk of pedestrians' injuries and deaths in traffic, which can be seen as lowering the risk of accidents in “the market of street crossing”.
+All these factors lower the probability of pedestrians' injuries and deaths in traffic, which can be seen as lowering the risk of accidents in “the market of street crossing”.

-When investing, there is an upside, not just a downside (risk); a stock or commodity price can be higher or lower tomorrow compared to today.
-But beyond this difference, the market risk is similar to the risk of crossing a road.
+When investing, there is an upside, not just a downside; a stock or commodity price can be higher or lower tomorrow compared to today.
+But beyond this difference, the market risk is similar to the that of crossing a road.

 Market Risk Solutions